Aviral-Omar/bits-and-pieces-extension/README.md

-# BITS and Pieces Browser Extension
+# BITS Compendium Browser Extension

+Built and tested in Pop!\_OS 21.04 using npm 7.21.1.\

 ## Build Yourself